Skip to content

 Overview

-The JDBC Authentication Swiftlet provides user authentication and authorization for SwiftMQ routers by integrating with an external relational database via JDBC.
-It retrieves user credentials, group memberships, resource grants, and resource limits from configurable SQL queries, enabling centralized and dynamic management of access control.
-The Swiftlet supports caching and robust connection retry mechanisms for high availability.
+The JDBC Authentication Swiftlet provides authentication and authorization for SwiftMQ routers by integrating with an external relational database via JDBC.
+It manages user credentials, group memberships, resource grants, and resource limits, enforcing access control for queues and topics based on database-driven policies.
+This Swiftlet supports caching for improved performance and offers configurable retry mechanisms for database connectivity.

 Features